 woodworking foundations

-Our core class for anyone looking to begin the journey of woodworking, as well as the gateway for budding woodworkers to enter a world of project classes, clinics, and our open- and project-studios
+Our core class for anyone looking to begin the journey of woodworking, as well as the gateway for budding woodworkers to enter a world of project classes, clinics, and open woodshop

 class overview